inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

      - Offer collaborative tools for multiple organizers to contribute to event planning, ensuring a unified and well-coordinated approach.
  - Efficient Communication Channels
      - Implement efficient communication channels within the application to foster better interaction between event organizers and attendees.
-     - Provide real-time updates and messaging features to enhance communication regarding event details, changes, and important announcements.
+     - Provide real-time updates features to enhance communication regarding event details, changes, and important announcements.
- - Smart Resource Management
-     - Assist organizers in optimizing resource allocation for events, including venue selection, budgeting, and logistics.
-     - Integrate smart resource management tools to help organizers make informed decisions, maximizing the impact of their events.
-- Seamless Integration with External Platforms
-     - Ensure seamless integration with popular external platforms, such as social media and calendar applications.
-     - Allow users to share events on social platforms effortlessly and sync event schedules with their existing calendars for a cohesive experience.
  - Accessibility and Inclusivity
-     - Prioritize accessibility features to make the application inclusive for users with diverse needs and abilities.
      - Implement design and functionality considerations that cater to a wide range of users, promoting inclusivity in event participation.

 #### Product statement and vision